Homology of ternary algebras yielding invariants of knots and knotted surfaces: Geometric applications of KTQ homology

-\begin{proof} The first Reidemeister move adds or removes a degenerate cycle $(a,b,a)$, so it does not change the tern homology class.
+\begin{proof} The first Reidemeister move adds or removes a degenerate cycle $(a,b,abb\R)$ (Fig. \ref{degR1os}), so it does not change the KTQ homology class.
 The contributions coming from the two crossings in the second Reidemeister move cancel out, because the crossings have opposite signs.
-Now consider the third Reidemeister move with all the crossings positive, see Fig. \ref{third}.
+Now consider the third Reidemeister move with all the crossings positive, with labels as in Fig. \ref{scattering}, with orientation from top to bottom.
 The contributions from the crossings after the move, minus the contributions before the move are equal to the boundary

 \end{proof}